marsboy02/Marsboy02/README.md

 ### Research Paper

-- **Searching Joinable Table using Cross-Encoder withPre-trained Language Model** | Database Society of Korea
+- **Searching Joinable Table using Cross-Encoder with Pre-trained Language Model** | Database Society of Korea